 What to do with your life...?

 At the best of times this is a daunting world to live in, even if you disregard the impending political nightmares that peer over the end of the bed each night, or the ominous talk of climate change, or even the ever increasing price of avocados.
-Yes, this world is scary most of the time.
+Yes, this world is scary most of the time, this is ever more present given the dreaded 'C' word, which has wreaked havoc with our lives for almost two years now.
 And if you can ignore all of the obvious things to be worried about, it is extremely difficult to get past that ever terrifying voice in your head that makes you wonder not only what you should do with your life, but also whether all the things you are already doing are right at all.
+As we round off another year and look to the future, it's a common time to start career planning.

 So if you're going to have any chance of avoiding the ever present freak out about your career, you have to think about what is actually going to fit with you, pay you, and god-forbid all goes to plan, make you happy.

-We want to offer a helping hand in that process.
+We want to offer a helping hand with your career change or career planning.
 A few simple steps that can help you narrow down the many many many options out there so you might just end up being one of those lucky people who gets paid to do something they actually enjoy.
 Shocking I know!

 Step 1.
 Self Assessment... no, not the dreaded tax form...